chiselstrike/chiselstrike/docusaurus/docs/known_issues.md

 ---
 sidebar_position: 8
 ---
-# Known Issues
+# Upcoming Items

 We put a lot of effort into getting this beta out the door, so we could hear from you (yes, you!) about what you like and dislike in the product and provide you with a great experience moving forward.

-Below, we wanted to share some known issues as well as upcoming features not currently present in the beta.
+Below, we wanted to share some known issues as well as upcoming features and fixes not currently present in the beta.

 <!-- FIXME: need to incorporate a feedback link into the docs -->